laboon/ebook/text/25_test_plans.md

 Now that the preconditions and input values for a test case have been determined, it's time to actually run the test case.
 The steps taken when running the test case are called the __execution steps__.
 These are what the tester actually does - and must do specifically! - when running the test case.
 Whereas with preconditions, it is sufficient to simply get an end result (similar to requirements, where the goal is to specify what is to be done, now how to do it), with execution steps, it is critical to follow them precisely.
 Execution steps are often incredibly specific, depending on the domain, as it is of paramount importance to follow them exactly.

 Let's start with a simple example.
-We are testing an e-commerce software system and checking that adding one item to the cart, when the cart is already empty, will display a "1" as the number of items in the cart.
+We are testing an e-commerce software system and checking that adding one item to the cart, when the cart is already empty, will display "1" as the number of items in the cart.
 The precondition is that the cart contains zero items.
 This may have been accomplished in a variety of ways: the user has never logged on before; the user is already logged on and  bought any items that were in the cart, resetting the counter; or any existing items that were in the cart have been removed without being bought.
 From the point of view of this case, it does not matter how this point (i.e., the cart containing zero items) has been reached, only that it does.

 Conversely, the actual execution steps should be spelled out very clearly.